 The qualification is evidence based, where students undertake a variety of modules based in a horticultural setting.
 Students must provide sufficient evidence that they have the required knowledge, skills and understanding of the assessment criteria and that it is their own work.
 In order to promote equal opportunities, anyone who requires additional support will be assigned a mentor to guide them through the process.
 At present two of our volunteers, Colin and Coral, who have had long established careers as teachers are guiding students through the course.

-Liz and Paul are involved in the Pilot Scheme, undertaking Level One Open Award.
+Lizzie and Paul are involved in our current ‘pilot scheme’, undertaking the Level One Open Award.

 Our students and volunteers have previously undertaken the John Muir Award; an initiative which encourages people to connect with, enjoy, and care for wild places.